Perryong/sg-bus-data-api/README.md

 The Singapore Bus API provides access to:

 - Static data (bus stops, services, routes)
-- Real-time data (bus arrivals, bus locations)
+- Real-time data (bus arrivals)

 Data is returned in JSON format with consistent response structures.

 ## Authentication

 **Real-time endpoints require authentication:**
-- The `/arrivals` and `/realtime` endpoints require a valid LTA DataMall API key
+- The `/arrivals` endpoint requires a valid LTA DataMall API key
 - The API key must be configured as an environment variable `DatamallAccountKey`
 - Without a valid API key, these endpoints will return a 500 error with "DataMall API key not configured"